c-tobias/docs/content/en/docs/Bulk Edit/_index.md

 To add or remove **Field** columns in the preview pane:

 1. Click the **Actions** button.
 2. In the **Show columns** section of the Actions menu, check the box next to the name of the **Field** to include as a column heading in the preview.
+The **Fields** available to display as column headings depend on the record type selected for the bulk edit.
+See [Supported fields by record type](#supported-fields-by-record-type) for more information.
 3. Uncheck the box next to the name of the **Field** to remove the column from the preview.

 ### Download matched records